CobaltXII/shaker/README.md

 # **Linux** (new) // ericb  2019 04 21

+Tools : gcc (5.4.x and superior should be ok), GNU Make, and essential-build installed.
+If not sufficient, please file an issue.

+pre-requisites : libGL , libGLEW and SDL2  (not SDL 1.2.x !) + matching headers MUST be installed

 I provided a Makefile (located in the root dir), and if all dependencies are satisfied, the build is very fast.

 Building shaker :

-pre-requisites : libGL , libGLEW and SDL + headers MUST be installed

 cd shaker  # cd the root dir, containing everything